HelibertoArias/Muvids/README.md

 ### Built With

 This Web API has build using ASP.NET Core Web API using .NET 6.0.
+This project present an elegant architecture using CQRS combine with Mediator Pattern.
+Here also will find Unit test and Integration Test project using xUnit.Net.

 Some of the Nuget Packages used here are:

 - Entity Framework Core for SQL Server
 - Autommaper